 Take your Power App skills to the Next Level

-How you can use Microsoft Excel-like formulas to build business applications that work with Dynamics 365Read the Customer Story
+How you can use Microsoft Excel-like formulas to build business applications that work with Dynamics 365Watch the On-Demand Webinar

 On the fourth day of D365mas Santa gave to me…all I need to know about moving to the Unified Interface

 Note: this article is for Dynamics Admins who have not yet migrated their systems or users to the new UI for Dynamics 365, the Unified Interface.
 If you are not familiar, it’s called that because it unifies all “surfaces” of Dynamics with a single UI: desktop, smartphone, tablet, and Outlook-integrated.
 If you are familiar with PowerApps, it is also Microsoft’s migration of the Dynamics UI to the Model-driven app, well, model.

 What You Need to Know

 The key item you need to know about this transition is, unlike when version 9 was released, Microsoft is now removing the legacy web interface for all end users.
 So, if your organization has been waffling on the transition, or holding back to treat it like a modernization project, now’s the time.
 The last date for the transition is September 25th, 2020, but many users will find their schedule much earlier than that.
 As such, make sure you’re being proactive, as you might not have as much time as you assume.

 But don’t worry!
 With a little planning, you can make the migration the present everyone wants and not that ugly sweater you only wear for office holiday parties.

 Along with this transition, be aware that the legacy Dynamics 365 for Outlook plugin is being retired.
 It’s been on life support since Microsoft deprecated it, then updeprecated it based on customer feedback.
 There’s a good chance Microsoft won’t be re-gifting the old Outlook plugin again.
 If you still have it deployed, we have information on how to migrate to the Dynamics App for Outlook below.